markvital/markvital.github.io/content/portfolio/adioma-infographic-generator/index.md

 Adioma is an infographic maker that automates design for you using visual language and infographic templates using timelines, grids, and icons.
 It allows you to create professional infographics in minutes.

-I has SAAS subscription model.
+It has SAAS subscription model.

 I was responsible for the development both front end and back end and managing a team of developers.